Sarcoma Treatment: Answers from Oncologist Carol Morris

 Are there any new sarcoma treatments?

 Personalized medicine is one emerging sarcoma treatment that may become the preferred cancer treatment approach.
 It means collecting data about your body and your cancer on a molecular level to match you with a drug that has the biggest impact and minimal side effects for your specific type of tumor.
-Imatinib is one of these drugs that targets certain types of cancers, including gastrointestinal stromal tumor (GIST), which is the most common sarcoma of the gastrointestinal tract.
+Imatinib is one of these drugs that targets certain types of cancers, including gastrointestinal stromal tumors (GIST), which is the most common sarcoma of the gastrointestinal tract.